ThanhDV143/Fork.Doc.GameProgrammingPatterns/README.md

-# Fork.GameProgrammingPatterns
+# Fork.Doc.GameProgrammingPatterns

-A local backup and Vietnamese localization of the Game Programming Patterns book for personal learning and archival.
+A local backup and Vietnamese localization of the **Game Programming Patterns** book for personal learning and archival.

 ## Disclaimer